dev-diaries41/global-survival-simulation/README.md

 ## Simulation Workflow

-1. **Initialize Simulation**: Generate nations and assign starting resources.
+1. **Initialize Simulation**: Generate entities and assign starting resources.
 2. **Annual Decision Cycle**:
    - Each nation decides to cooperate or defect based on its resources and global state.
    - Resources are adjusted based on decisions.
    - Nations with depleted resources or populations collapse.
 3. **Apply Global Depletion**: Reduce global resources based on fixed depletion rates.
 4. **Check for Collapse Conditions**:
-   - Global collapse occurs if all nations collapse or if global resources are depleted.
+   - Global collapse occurs if all entities collapse or if global resources are depleted.
    - Victory is declared if humanity survives 50 years.
 5. **Save Results**: Simulation results are saved to a JSON file.